Dovineowuor/AirBnB_clone/README.md

   <li>create a simple flow of serialization/deserialization: Instance <-> Dictionary <-> JSON string <-> file</li>
   <li>create all classes used for AirBnB (User, State, City, Place…) that inherit from BaseModel</li>
 </ul>
-What’s a command interpreter?
-Do you remember the Shell?
-It’s exactly the same but limited to a specific use-case.
-In our case, we want to be able to manage the objects of our project:

-Create a new object (ex: a new User or a new Place) Retrieve an object from a file, a database etc…
-Do operations on objects (count, compute stats, etc…) Update attributes of an object
-Destroy an object